ivomynttinen/eagle-library-transformer/README.md

 ## Features

 - Consolidates multiple metadata.json files into a single JSON file
+- Copies and normalizes media files to a centralized location
+- Preserves original library structure (files are copied, not moved)
-- Normalizes image and video filenames (removes spaces and special characters)
+- Normalizes filenames (removes spaces and special characters)
-- Moves all media files (except thumbnails) into a centralized images directory
 - Maintains relationships between metadata and media files
 - Option to process only image files, excluding other media types
 - Adds file type information to metadata